Supporting businesses and the local economy.

 As part of this assessment, we may identify limits to any changes you are proposing, such as limiting the times of operation to reduce noise to neighbours.
 We will always seek to work pragmatically with you to overcome any issues.
 We will write to you to confirm the outcome of our assessment.

 Where proposals have been agreed, it is unlikely that the council will take planning enforcement action against temporary development or changes of use, even where these would technically require planning permission.
-This pragmatic approach to planning enforcement will apply for six months, and will be reviewed in January 2021.
+This pragmatic approach to planning enforcement will apply for six months, and will be reviewed at end of September 2021.

 We do however reserve the right to take enforcement action if significant new information comes to light which indicates that the temporary changes are leading to significant adverse impacts.